leojklarner/context-guided-diffusion/README.md

             context batch sampled from a problem-informed context set.
         context_embeddings: The embeddings of the noised context points, derived either from a pre-trained or randomly initialized model.
-        diffusion_time_steps: The diffusion time steps used to noise the context points, sampled from the uniform distribution over [0, T].
         covariance_scale_hyper: The covariance scale hyperparameter, used to
             determine the strength of the smoothness constraints in K(x).
             Optionally scaled with the noising schedule of the forward process.